OMG Beauty 2% Cica-B5 Moisture Gel

 This plant has been used as a medicine and in food for many centuries.
 As a medicine, it is used to treat burns, scratches, and wounds.

-Learn more about Centella Asiatica Leaf ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Centella Asiatica Leaf ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.